 Defending against criminal drug charges

 Drug crimes are often designated as either drug-defined offenses or drug-related offenses.
 A drug-defined offense refers to a direct violation of a law regulating or prohibiting the manufacture, possession, distribution or use of illegal drugs.
-If you have been charged with a drug crime in Ohio, it’s important to find a criminal defense lawyer experienced with drug-related offenses.
+If you have been charged with a drug crime in Columbus or Ohio, it’s important to find a criminal defense lawyer experienced with drug-related offenses.

 A drug-related offense, on the other hand, refers to a crime motivated by the offender’s drug use.
 This can mean crimes that are committed because the offender is currently under the influence of drugs, or crimes that occur as a result of the user’s desire to earn money to continue a drug habit.
 Offenses connected to drug distribution itself, such as violence against rival drug dealers, are also often considered drug-related offenses.